Spruce Pine Glulam Shines at the Minoru Centre for Active Living

 The Minoru Centre for Active Living replaces an aging and outdated group of buildings, and helps meet the changing needs of the Richmond community.
 The facility features an aquatic centre, a seniors community centre, fitness centre, athletic team rooms, event spaces, and an outdoor community plaza.

-The Minoru Centre for Active Living is located in Richmond's city centre next to Minoru Park, Minoru Arenas, and the Library and Cultural Centre.
+Serving as a gateway to the community of Richmond, the Minoru Centre for Active Living is located in Richmond's city centre next to Minoru Park, Minoru Arenas, and the Library & Cultural Centre.
 The 105,000 square foot facility features a premier aquatics centre, an 8,500 square foot fitness centre, a seniors community centre, athletic team rooms, event spaces, and an outdoor community plaza.
 The aquatics centre features Canada's largest hot tub, three different pools for all ages and swimming abilities, a wellness area featuring a polar plunge pool, a drop slide, and a climbing wall.
-The centre will serve as a gateway to the community of Richmond.

 Engineer: Fast + Epp